There is no climate emergency

 There is no climate emergency.
 Therefore, there is no cause for panic and alarm.
 We strongly oppose the harmful and unrealistic net-zero CO2 policy proposed for 2050.
 If better approaches emerge, and they certainly will, we have ample time to reflect and re-adapt.
 The aim of global policy should be ‘prosperity for all’ by providing reliable and affordable energy at all times.
 In a prosperous society men and women are well educated, birthrates are low and people care about their environment.

-1. Christopher Monckton of Brenchley, Peer of the Realm and author of several reviewed papers on climate; WCD Ambassador
+1. Christopher The Viscount Monckton of Brenchley, Peer of the Realm and Author of several reviewed papers on Climate; WCD Ambassador

 3. Andrew P. Barker, Biological Chemist